osmarks/potatOS/README.md

 - "a lot of backup time is spent during potatos" - Lemmmy, 2022
 - "potatOS is as steady as a rock" - BlackDragon, 2021
 - "PotatOS would be a nice religion" - piguman3, 2022
+- "It has caused multiple issues to staff of multiple CC servers." - Wojbie, 2023

 ## Disclaimer